Angel and Archangel

 Their only downsides are the lack of immunities and high cost (highest cost of all not-neutral level 7 creatures).
 Archangels are also among the strongest level 7 units recruitable from a town.
 They have the highest attack and defense (both 30) out of all level 7 creatures that you can recruit from a town and only Azure Dragons and Crystal Dragons have higher attack and defense (Rust Dragons have the same).
 Only Phoenixes (21) and Azure Dragons (19) have higher base speed than Archangels' 18.
 The Ancient Behemoth, Haspid and Titan can defeat an Archangel in a one-on-one combat (Titan can win by defending 4 times and then attacking).

 Archangels have the highest AI Value of any creature in Restoration of Erathia with 8776.
-The only creature which gains size on upgrade.

 It takes three Archangels to resurrect one Archangel, while five can resurrect two.
 Thus it could be wise to divide them into stacks of 3 or 5, 8, 10, 13 etc. so they can resurrect each other.